 As a service, a social media audit can vary in cost from free to several hundred £.
 It should be a key part of any social media strategy packages, too, to establish a starting point.

 A social media audit is the first step towards effective social media marketing.
-However, if after you’ve completed your audit you still need support, we offer a free social media audit.
+However, if after you’ve completed your audit you still need support, we offer a free social media consultation.
 (By humans, not by bots!)